Generalization of graph network inferences in higher-order graphical models: Methods

-Our method works with general factor graphs, especially those with higher-order interactions, but GGMs have only pairwise interactions and can also be modeled by regular GNNs.
+The RF-GNN works with general factor graphs, especially those with higher-order interactions, but GGMs have only pairwise interactions and can also be modeled by regular GNNs \cite{li2022learning}.
 To test our model on graphs with higher-order factors, we construct a dataset composed of binary graphical models with only third-order interactions.
 For the sake of exact solutions of marginal probabilities, we choose small binary spin glass models whose structures and connectivity strengths are randomly sampled so that exact marginal probabilities can be calculated by brute-force enumeration.
 The joint probability mass function is expressed as

-$\mathcal{N}(\mathcal{F})$ is the set of neighbor variable indices for each factor.
+where $\mathcal{N}(\mathcal{F})$ is the set of neighbor variable indices for each factor.
 We generate these random factor graphs using a generalization of the WS-flex generator, parameterized by average variable node degree $k_3$ and rewiring probability $p$.
 Details of the algorithm could be found in the supplementary material.
-The singleton potential coefficients $b_i^p$ and 3-way coupling coefficients $J_{ijk}$ are randomly drawn from a standard Gaussian distribution and the inverse temperature, $\beta$, is chosen to be $0.5$.
+The singleton potential coefficients $b_i^p$ and 3-way coupling coefficients $J_{ijk}$ are randomly drawn from a standard Gaussian distribution.
+The inverse temperature, $\beta$, is set to $0.5$.